Northwest Work Loft’s history, amenities, and location make it the ideal workspace.

 During all of this time, the property has served a number of purposes.
 In the 1950s, it became a space for artists and creative workers; later, it converted into an incubator, housing small startups with big ideas.
 It wasn’t until 2000 that the space underwent renovations and was rebranded into the Northwest Work Lofts.

-Today, the family-owned buildings lead the way in providing a creative setting for unique offices, studios, and workspaces for companies and individuals alike.
+Today, the family-owned buildings lead the way in providing a creative setting for unique offices, studios, and workspaces in Seattle for companies and individuals alike.

 Belltown is a vibrant neighborhood located in the heart of Seattle, just north of downtown and south of Lower Queen Anne.
 Mere steps from the Olympic Sculpture Park, Myrtle Edwards Park, and Elliott Bay, Northwest Work Lofts puts you side by side with Belltown’s — and some of Seattle’s — most beautiful sights.
 Numerous restaurants, bars, and other attractions in the neighborhood make it an ideal place to spend both your workdays and evenings out.